Gum Disease Treatment – Leawood, KS

 Periodontal disease (also known as gum disease) may start out as just some light blood in a patient’s saliva after flossing or noticeably puffy oral tissue, but first impressions can be deceiving.
 Untreated cases of this oral infection can quickly spread and worsen, eventually threatening healthy teeth.
 Recent studies have even demonstrated a strong link between the presence of periodontal disease and higher risks of systemic health conditions, such as heart attacks, diabetes, and strokes.

 Here in Leawood, Dr. Ayer takes the threat of periodontal disease very seriously.
-That’s why in-depth screenings are integrated into every routine checkup and cleaning here in Leawood, KS.
+That’s why in-depth screenings are integrated into every routine dental checkup and cleaning.
 If we discover tell-tale signs of damage, effective therapy options are also available to banish decay-causing bacteria and replenish your smile’s wellbeing.
 Don’t wait – contact us today to schedule a screening!

-Why Choose Dr. Dennis Ayer for Periodontal (Gum) Disease Treatment?
+Why Choose Dr. Dennis Ayer for Periodontal Disease Treatment?

 - Advanced ARESTIN® Antibiotics